YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Waiting is often better when the wedding is close, the hair loss is unstable, the donor area needs careful assessment, the patient is choosing a clinic mainly because of quick availability, or the planned surgery would require an aggressive graft number to meet the deadline.
 Waiting can feel frustrating, but it may protect the patient from a decision made under emotional pressure.

-I also prefer waiting when the patient is anxious in a way that makes clear judgment difficult.
+Waiting is also better when the patient is anxious in a way that makes clear judgment difficult.
 If every answer is being filtered through fear of the wedding photos, it can be hard to evaluate the real surgical plan.
-In that situation, temporary styling may be safer than permanent surgery done for the wrong reason.
+In that case, temporary styling may be safer than permanent surgery done for the wrong reason.

-My practical answer is this.
-If you have 12 months or more, a hair transplant can be planned calmly for many suitable patients.
-If you have around 9 months, it may still be reasonable in selected cases, but the plan should be conservative and honest.
-If you have 6 months, you must accept uncertainty.
-If you have only 3 or 4 months, I would usually think very carefully before operating.
+As a practical rule, 12 months or more gives many suitable patients a more predictable plan.
+Around 9 months may still be reasonable in selected cases, but the plan should be conservative and accurate.
+At 6 months, you must accept uncertainty.
+At only 3 or 4 months, operating needs a very careful reason.

-Do not let one important day force a lifetime surgical decision.
+Do not let one date force a lifetime surgical decision.
 A wedding should be a happy deadline, not a medical shortcut.
-If the plan is right, the timing is safe, and the expectations are realistic, surgery before a wedding can be a very positive decision.
+If the plan is right, the timing is safe, and the expectations are realistic, surgery before a wedding can be a reasonable decision.
 If the plan is rushed, unclear, or built around promises, waiting until after the wedding is often the more responsible choice.